 Sarah Heath received her BFA in sculpture from the University of Kansas and her MFA from the University of Georgia, where she graduated with distinction.
 While in Georgia Sarah was the gallery coordinator for the Georgia Sculptors Society and an instructor of Sculpture and 3D design at UGA.
-In the past 7 years Sarah has shown in 40 art exhibitions across the US.
+In the past 8 years Sarah has shown over 40 art exhibitions across the US.
 In 2009 she won a “Gold Metal in Fine Arts” Award from Creative Quarterly magazine and was listed in their “New Talent Gallery.”
 In 2010 she won the Athens Classic Center purchase award from the Juried Athens Sculpture Festival.
 Magic City Art Connection named Sarah as Birmingham’s 2014 Emerging Artist.
-Sarah has given artist lectures at the University of Alabama Birmingham, Utah State University, Salem Art Works, Piedmont College, Lamar Dodd School of Art, Brown Mackie College and the Athens Institute for Contemporary Art.
-She has been an artist in residence at Sloss Metal Arts in Birmingham Al, and Salem Art Works in Salem NY.
+Sarah has given artist lectures at the University of Alabama Birmingham, Auburn University, Utah State University, Salem Art Works, Piedmont College, Lamar Dodd School of Art, Brown Mackie College and the Athens Institute for Contemporary Art.
+She has been an artist in residence at Sloss Metal Arts and Salem Art Works.

 I believe the most creatively charged class environment is one of trust and community.
 The key to building trust in a classroom is respect and communication.
 I show students my respect by presenting well thought out projects, lecturing with stimulating examples, and offering clear demonstrations and assistance with materials.